palantir/conjure-go/conjure/cycles/README.md

 The algorithm above runs in worst case `O(n^3 + m)` as a dfs on the reverse SCC graph is required for each SCC to recompute the `dependencies` and `disallowed` sets of all SCCs that can reach the merging SCC.
 The bitset optimization also applies here, which enables the algorithm to run with a multiplicative factor of `1/64`.
-An important node is that when nodes are merged, new edges are introduced in the SCC graph, which means that `m` can increase up to the order of `n`.
+An important note is that when nodes are merged, new edges are introduced in the SCC graph, which means that `m` can increase up to the order of `n`.
 In practice, however, it is expected that most merges will result in small graph searches as we can do pruning on the search.